-If you are visiting Dubai make a bus trip from Dubai to Abu Dhabi.
-Modern air-conditioned buses leave every thirty minutes at Al Ghubaiba bus station in Bur Dubai.
+Buses from Dubai to Abu Dhabi are modern and air-conditioned and they leave every thirty minutes at Al Ghubaiba bus station in Bur Dubai.

-A bus trip to Abu Dhabi takes about two hours and only costs a few dollars, a lot less than what a taxi would cost.
+A bus trip to Abu Dhabi takes about two hours and only costs a few dollars which is a lot less than what a taxi would cost.

-Bur Dubai bus station is located in front of the metro station with the same name Al Ghubaiba.
+In Dubai the Bur Dubai bus station is located in front of the metro station with the same name Al Ghubaiba.
 Bus tickets to Abu Dhabi are sold at a ticket counter behind the main bus station building.
-And the buses leave in the same place.
+And the buses to Abu Dhabi leave in the same place.
 It’s the number E100 bus and it normally departs in 15 minute intervals.

-The Abu Dhabi sights I will show you in this post are the famous Grand Mosque, the seven-star Emirates Palace Hotel, the beach boulevard Corniche, the Breakwater and the Heritage Village.
+The Abu Dhabi sights I will show you are the Grand Mosque, the seven-star Emirates Palace Hotel, the beach boulevard Corniche, the Breakwater and the Heritage Village.

-We will also see downtown Abu Dhabi and visit two of the biggest shopping malls.
+We will also see downtown Abu Dhabi and visit two shopping malls.

 Abu Dhabi Sightseeing Map

 The Dubai to Abu Dhabi bus brings you to Abu Dhabi bus station in downtown Abu Dhabi.
-It’s best to take a taxi from the central bus station to the Sheikh Zayed Grand Mosque and start with the most remarkable Abu Dhabi sight.
-There are city buses to the Grand Mosque but that will take a much longer time.
+It’s best to take a taxi from the central bus station to the Sheikh Zayed Grand Mosque.

-The mosque is huge in size.
+The Grand Mosque is huge in size.
 It takes 40.000 worshippers at one time.
-The mosque floor is covered with a huge Iranian carpet that took two years to weave.
+The mosque floor is covered with a large Iranian carpet that took two years to weave.
 It is the biggest carpet in the world.
+Photos on the mosque:

-And five times a day prayer calls are being delivered via satellite connection from here to all other minaretes in Abu Dhabi.
+Five times a day prayer calls are delivered via satellite to all Abu Dhabi minarets.

 Non-muslims are free to visit the mosque in the mornings and there is a free guided tour at 10:00, except on Fridays.

-From the Grand Mosque take a taxi (or a city bus) to Emirates Palace Hotel.
-After this you won’t need taxis since the sights are at walking-distance and if you don’t like walking you can use local buses.
+From the Grand Mosque you can take a taxi (or a city bus) to Emirates Palace Hotel.
+After this you won’t need taxis any more.
+The sights are at walking-distance and if you don’t like walking you can use local buses.

 Emirates Palace Hotel

 Emirates Palace Hotel is open to all visitors but you have to wear proper clothing, no shorts and so on.
-You are free to walk in the halls and look at beautiful art and culture collections, golden balconies and Swarowsky chrystals.
+You are free to walk in the halls and look at the art collections, golden balconies and Swarowsky crystals.

-From the Emirates Palace Hotel it’s just a short walk to the Corniche, Abu Dhabi’s beach boulevard.
-The Corniche is both a walkway and white sandy public beach.
+From the Emirates Palace Hotel it’s only a short walk to the Corniche, Abu Dhabi’s beach boulevard.
+The Corniche is both a walkway and a white public beach.

-Locals like walking up and down the boulevard, sitting under palms and renting bikes at bike rental stalls.
-And a nearby park is popular for picnics and packed with people after dark when the air gets a bit cooler.
+Locals like walking up and down the boulevard and sitting under palms.
+They rent bikes at bike rental stalls.
+And the nearby park is very popular for picnics.
+It is packed with people after dark when the air gets cooler so you can sit outdoors.

-These are Etihad Towers right opposite the Emirates Palace Hotel.
-You can take a lift up to an observation deck.
+These are Etihad Towers opposite the Emirates Palace Hotel.
+For great views of Abu Dhabi take a lift up to their observation deck.

 The Breakwater and the Heritage Village

-From the Corniche you can either walk or take a bus to the Breakwater.
+From the Corniche you can either walk 1 km or take a bus to the Breakwater.

-Another shopping mall we saw is the Abu Dhabi Mall in the Tourist Club area.
-It is older and smaller but also has good shops.
+Another shopping mall is the Abu Dhabi Mall in the Tourist Club area.
+It is older and smaller but has good shops too.
 Abu Dhabi Mall has a popular food court on the top floor.

-From Marina you can walk to the city center or take a local bus.
-Buses run frequently.
+From Marina Mall you can walk back to the city center or take a local bus.
+They run frequently.

 Downtown Abu Dhabi

-On Fridays most better restaurants are serving Friday brunches.
+On Fridays most better restaurants serve Friday brunches.
 Try that if you can, it’s a local habit, and a delicious one.

-So now you know how to get from Dubai to Abu Dhabi by bus and what to see in Abu Dhabi in a limited time.
+So now you know how to get from Dubai to Abu Dhabi by bus and what to see in Abu Dhabi in a day or two.

 For tips on how to travel around in Dubai on local transport check out my blog post Sightseeing in Dubai on Local Transport.